 Arsenal in 2003-04, Manchester United in 2008-09

-2003-04 was the record-breaking season of the Arsenal Invincibles, as the Premier League winners ended the season without losing a single game.
-This is still the only case of a side doing this in an English top-flight season with at least 38 games, with only Preston North End in 1888-89 replicating an unbeaten campaign from a 22-game season.
+Arsenal’s Invincibles reigned supreme in 2003-04, as the Premier League winners ended the season without losing a single game.
+This is still the only case of a side doing this in an English top-flight season with at least 38 games, with only Preston North End in 1888-89 managing an unbeaten campaign from a 22-game season.

 Manchester United also posted a 90-point tally in 2008-09 on the way to their 18th English top-flight title.
-This was the season where the Red Devils finally caught up with Liverpool’s tally of league wins in the top division.
+This was the season when the Red Devils finally caught up with Liverpool’s tally of league crowns in the top division.